 The Department of Energy’s website says that switching to energy-efficient lighting is one of the fastest ways to cut your energy bills.
 In fact, it says that the average household saves about $225 in energy costs per year by using LED lighting.
 They recommend that you replace your home’s five most frequently used lights with bulbs that have earned the Energy Star rating.

 In addition to using energy-efficient bulbs, consider setting up controls like timers and dimmers to reduce electricity usage.
-For more information on lighting choices, check out this video from the Department of Energy.
+For more information on lighting choices, check out this page from the Department of Energy.

 15. Consider Home Automation

 Taking things a step further, setting up home automation can help you save big money over time when it comes to energy costs.

 Home automation options include smart thermostats, lighting controls, smart power strips and more.
 Basically, it’s any technology that can remotely control and monitor your home’s systems.

 Instead of having to worry about manually adjusting your thermostat throughout the day or remembering to turn off lights and appliances, home automation systems will monitor and reduce your energy use for you.
 That means you’ll be saving on your utility bills without having to change your day-to-day lifestyle at all!

 Of course, keep in mind that this option comes with the upfront cost of whatever home automation system you decide to buy.

 Overall, reducing your energy use in any way possible will help you lower your utility bills.

 If you aren’t sure where to start, begin by taking a walk through your home, cleaning any vents and changing any filters that haven’t been replaced in a while.
 Next, seal any drafts you can find.
 Make an effort to start using cold water when possible and let your clothes and dishes air-dry overnight.
 Lastly, lower your water heater temperature to 120º.